 You will find food throughout market at many showrooms.

 Don't worry about eating or where to eat I should say - free breakfast foods are provided at the drop off at IHFC if you start there, and there also paid kiosks throughout for you to grab lunch as well.
 However, many showrooms provide free food throughout the week, and the outdoor area between IHFC and Showplace also host food trucks/live music at night for lunch and dinner and socializing (again this may be impacted by covid so plan ahead and take some prepacked bags of things like almonds if you need to).

 I will say that Universal Furniture is my food go-to - they have a great dining room setup and catering every time I go.
-This showroom is on red shuttle bus route, and you do have to make an appointment to visit with your rep but anyone and everyone is welcome in their cafeteria plus they have a lovely clean bathroom.
+This showroom is on red shuttle bus route, and note you do have to make an appointment to tour their showroom with your rep but anyone and everyone is welcome in their cafeteria plus they have a lovely clean bathroom.

 Have a look below for some of my go-to supplies for High Point, and if you have any questions as a designer, don't hesitate to message me on IG or leave a comment below.
-Hoping to maybe see you there in June!
+Hoping to maybe see you there next market!
 I'll be there with bells on!